IV - POST-PRODUCTION

 Early in the process, I had asked my friend Paul (who plays my boyfriend in Helsinki), a trained pianist, to compose music for the film.
-Throughout most of 2014 and early 2015, he regularly sent me short pieces, testing different styles and melodies.
+Throughout most of 2015 and early 2016, he regularly sent me short pieces, testing different styles and melodies.
 I would give him feedback on which ones I preferred and how I would like him to develop them.
-However, as the project kept growing in scope and ambition, it became clear to me that listening to piano for 90 minutes was going to be annoying.
+However, as the project kept growing in scope and ambition, it became clear to me that listening to piano for 90 minutes was going to be problematic.
 So we would need to orchestrate the music – and for that, we needed some help.

 Around April 2015, I spent a couple months inquiring left and right for musicians, but unfortunately those I got in touch with through friends were either busy or declined due to lack of funds.
 Turning to the Internet, there were so many potential composers out there that I just didn’t know where to start.
 Also, I didn’t really know how to approach them.
 Not only did I face the “payment” hurdle, but artistically what I was offering was a little tricky: I still wanted Paul to be involved and so it was probably a little weird contacting composers asking them to work partly with someone else’s material.
 Additionally, if I did convince someone to help with the music, I didn’t want to wait a few weeks for them to send me some tracks and feel pressured into liking them out of reluctance to extend a collaboration that might be costing me money.